Use API Gateway Lambda authorizers - Amazon API Gateway

 • If the token is anything else, the client receives a 500 Invalid token response, and the method call fails.

 In addition to returning an IAM policy, the Lambda authorizer function must also return the caller's principal identifier.
 Optionally, it can return a context object containing additional information that can be passed into the integration backend.
-For more information, see Output from an Amazon API Gateway Lambda authorizer.
+For more information, see Output from an API Gateway Lambda authorizer.

 In production code, you might need to authenticate the user before granting authorization.
 You can add authentication logic in the Lambda function by calling an authentication provider as directed in the documentation for that provider.